Welcome to today's edition of the Rush 24-7 podcast.

 Except it is all new to you because nothing that happened in that debate comports with the reality that you've created for yourselves.

-Now, I have only been following politics pretty closely for let's say I'm 60, probably 45 years.
+Now, I have only been following politics pretty closely for, let's say, I'm 60, probably 45 years.

 Has any previous candidate ever called their opponent a liar or an actor?

-I mean, I did they they said Reagan was a B actor, but after any of the Reagan Carter debates, Jimmy Carter after this, well, he was just he's just an actor, you can't listen to what he says.
+I mean, they said Reagan was a B actor, but after any of the Reagan-Carter debates, Jimmy Carter actors, well, he's just an actor.

-It's it is unreal.
+It is unreal.

 These guys are the biggest, sorest losers I have ever seen.

-The Obama people are showing themselves to be bigger, sore losers than Al Gore was in in 2000, and all they've lost is one debate.
+The Obama people are showing themselves to be bigger, sore losers than Al Gore was in 2000, and all they've lost is one debate.

 I can't wait to see how they act when they lose the election.

-That's gonna be that's gonna be fascinating to watch.
+That's going to be fascinating to watch.

-Is this how Obama wants to uh uh show leadership when it comes to civility and and uh just this whole notion of raising the discourse by calling his opponent a liar behind his back, and he couldn't call him a liar to his face in the debate.
+Is this how Obama wants to show leadership when it comes to civility and just this whole notion of raising the discourse by calling his opponent a liar behind his back?

 He had no answer for Romney in the debate.

-But then the next day goes his own way, has the teleprompter, has the script written for him at a press conference, and he starts saying, that wasn't a Mitt Romney that I know last night.
+But then the next day, goes his own way, has the teleprompter, has the script written for him at a press conference, and he starts saying, that wasn't a Mitt Romney that I know last night.

 That was a liar.